JakubHojsan/DH110-22F/A01/README.md

 ![Heuristic Evaluation](hr2.png)

 ### Overall evaluation
 Generally this is an _okay_ informational site.
-It has some missing and poorly design elements hiding about, but it is expected for a nonprofit orginzation.
+It has some missing and poor design elements hiding about, but it is expected for a nonprofit orginzation.